University Policies and Procedures

 The University routinely releases to the public ONLY "Directory Information." as follows: the student's name; local telephone listing; University post office box number; E-mail address; academic classification; enrollment status during a particular academic term (i.e., full-time or part-time); field(s) of study; dates of attendance; degrees, honors and awards received; participation in officially recognized activities and sports; weight, height, athletic statistics and photographic representations of members of athletic teams.
 Any student who wishes to have the above Directory Information withheld must complete and sign the appropriate request form in the Registrar's Office.
-To be effective during the Fall 2013 semester, such requests must be made by date to be determined.

 Annual Notification of Rights

 Students' Education Records at General Administration of The University of North Carolina:

 Certain personally identifiable information about students "education records") may be maintained at The University of North Carolina General Administration, which serves the Board of Governors of the University system.
 This student information may be the same as, or derivative of, information maintained by a constituent institution of the University; or it may be additional information.
 Whatever their origins, education records maintained at General Administration are subject to the federal Family Educational Rights and Privacy Act of 1974 (FERPA).